uncss/uncss/README.md

 ## TODO: ##
 - Remove some dependencies
-- Fetch css files from <link>s in HTML
+- Fetch css files from stylesheets in HTML